 There are a plethora of available models that have been pre-made by TensorFlow for performing specific tasks.
 Typical machine learning methods like segmentation, pose estimation, object detection, reinforcement learning, and natural language question-answering are available for public use on the Tensorflow Lite example apps website.

 These pre-built models can be deployed as-is and require little to no modification.
-The TFLite example applications are great to use at the beginning of projects or to starting to implement TensorFlow Lite without spending time making new models from scratch.
+The TFLite example applications are great to use at the beginning of projects or starting to implement TensorFlow Lite without spending time building new models from scratch.

 How to Create a Tensorflow Lite Model